py-pdf/pypdf/.github/ISSUE_TEMPLATE/feature-request.md

 ## Explanation

-Explain briefly what you want to achive.
+Explain briefly what you want to achieve.

 ## Code Example